-Aleene Madikians represents public and private sector clients through all stages of civil litigation involving eminent domain, land use, water, CEQA, renewable energy projects and major public infrastructure projects.
+Aleene Madikians represents public and private sector clients through all stages of civil litigation primarily focusing on eminent domain and land use matters.
+She has advised numerous public agencies on complex property ...

 Join us on November 16th from 1:00 to 2:00 p.m.
 PT as we discuss “Partial Acquisitions: Project Benefits and Mitigation Strategies Related to Offsetting Severance Damages.”
 We are excited to host this webinar along with our guest speakers, Alison Roach and Robert Caringella from Jones, Roach & Caringella, Inc.

 During this webinar, we will provide:

 - A legal primer on severance damages in partial acquisitions;

 - An in-depth review of the legal standards granting condemning entities the ability to offset severance damages with project benefits; and

 Rosamond Community Services District (“RCSD”) recently approved the adoption of a resolution of necessity and filed a case to acquire water rights from agricultural land by eminent domain.
 After the adoption of the Resolution of Necessity, Antelope Valley Water Master granted the RCSD with a 999 acre-foot permanent water pumping allotment, in addition to a one-time pumping allotment of 5,000 acre-feet.
 These allotments significantly changed RCSD’s water acquisition needs and eliminated the need for eminent domain to be used.

 While it is not uncommon for a public ...

 California Eminent Domain Report is a one-stop resource for everything new and noteworthy in eminent domain.
 We cover all aspects of eminent domain, including condemnation, inverse condemnation and regulatory takings.
 We also keep track of current cases, project announcements, budget issues, legislative reform efforts and report on all major eminent domain conferences and seminars in the Western United States.